UNIX :

 grep -B 2 "Error" file.txt

-This will prints the matched lines along with the two lines before the matched lines.
+This will prints the matched lines along with the two lines before the matched lines.8.
+Displaying the lines after the match.

 grep -A 3 "Error" file.txt

-This will display the matched lines along with the three lines after the matched lines.
+This will display the matched lines along with the three lines after the matched lines.9.
+Displaying the lines around the match

 grep -C 5 "Error" file.txt

-This will display the matched lines and also five lines before and after the matched lines.
+This will display the matched lines and also five lines before and after the matched lines.10.
+Searching for a sting in all files recursively

 You can search for a string in all the files under the current directory and sub-directories with the help -r option.